theredpea/theredpea.github.io/_posts/2020-11-07-learning-sketchup.markdown

  > You add a guide point by selecting the tape measure tool, clicking on a vertex, moving the cursor to where you want the point, and clicking again.
 If the new location is on the same edge as the start vertex, you will get just a guide point.

- <key>Make your own*</key> - [Paste in Place](https://forums.sketchup.com/t/what-is-the-hotkey-for-paste-in-place/18695/3) Otherwise you [must right-click](https://forums.sketchup.com/t/copy-pasting-objects-paste-in-place/28366/2)
+ <kbd>Make your own*</kbd> - [Paste in Place](https://forums.sketchup.com/t/what-is-the-hotkey-for-paste-in-place/18695/3) Otherwise you [must right-click](https://forums.sketchup.com/t/copy-pasting-objects-paste-in-place/28366/2)

 ## Day Six